Tree Management Strategy

 This strategy aims to enhance the urban environment across the Yass Valley local government area by increasing tree canopy cover, promoting biodiversity, and mitigating the urban heat island effect.
 In addition to these environmental benefits, improved tree management will contribute to the beautification of public spaces, enhance community comfort, and support overall wellbeing.
 The strategy also helps ensure the health and safety of trees by addressing essential management needs such as pruning, pest control, and the mitigation of potential hazards.
 Through targeted planting, proactive maintenance, and the protection of trees within road reserves, open spaces, and recreation facilities, the strategy will deliver long-term ecological, aesthetic, and liveability outcomes for all towns and villages in the region.

-Community Workshop
+Community Consultation:

 Yass Valley Council is developing a Tree Management Strategy for the whole of the Yass Valley Local Government Area (LGA).